Murder of Kathleen Jo Henry: Suspect

+Smith (b.
+March 23, 1971) was born in South Africa, in the Queenstown area, and later immigrated to the United States.
+He became a U.S. citizen in September 2019.

-Brian Steven Smith was identified as the suspect in the murder of Kathleen Henry, based on photograph and video evidence obtained by the Anchorage Police Department.
+Smith was identified as the suspect in Henry's murder based on photograph and video evidence obtained by the Anchorage Police Department.
 Since then, Smith has been implicated in another murder, and authorities consider him a serial killer.
-His past in both the United States, as well as in South Africa, is the subject of an ongoing, international investigation.
+His past in both the United States and South Africa is the subject of an ongoing, international investigation.
 Smith is also known to have expressed racist views on Quora posts.
-For example, he claimed that black people are far more likely to commit crimes: "White people don’t assume it, everyone assumes it when they look at police crime statistics.
+For example, he claimed that Black people are far more likely to commit crimes: "White people don’t assume it, everyone assumes it when they look at police crime statistics.
 Wherever black people go in the world, there is an immediate rise in crime.
 It is a statistical fact that blacks are ± 600% more likely to violate the law."

-Brian Steven Smith (b.
-March 23, 1971) was born in South Africa, in the Queenstown area, and later immigrated to the United States.
-Smith became a U.S. citizen in September 2019.
-In 2019, Smith was arrested in Anchorage, Alaska, after he returned from an out of state trip, and was charged with the sexual assault and murder of Kathleen Jo Henry that past September, at a Marriott International affiliate, where he was an employee and had rented a discounted room from September 2–4.
-Police believe the murder of Henry occurred on September 4, 2019.

-On October 17, 2019, Smith was charged with murdering a second woman, Veronica Abouchuk, after allegedly confessing to her murder and telling authorities where they could find her body.
+Smith was also charged with murdering a second woman, Veronica Abouchuk, after allegedly confessing to her murder and telling authorities where they could find her body.
 The Police already had discovered the remains of Abouchuk on the 18th, likely before questioning.
 Detectives with the Anchorage Police Department, as well as the Federal Bureau of Investigation, continued to look into Smith's past.

 Trial

-On February 22, 2024, a jury found Smith guilty on all 14 charges against him.
+On February 22, 2024, an Anchorage jury found Smith guilty on 11 felony counts, including the murders of both Kathleen Henry and Veronica Abouchuk, sexual assault, and tampering with physical evidence.
 On July 12, 2024, Smith was sentenced to 226 years in prison.

+Smith filed an appeal with the Alaska Court of Appeals on October 7th, 2024.
+Briefings have not yet been filed in that case as of February, 2026.